How does faucet work

 How do I fix a leaky faucet?

-To fix a leaky faucet, you may need to replace the washers, springs, or other internal components.
-This typically requires disassembling the faucet and replacing the worn parts.
+To fix a leaky faucet, you may need to replace the washers, o-rings, or other internal components.
+This usually requires disassembling the faucet, so it's best to call a professional plumber unless you have experience with DIY plumbing repairs.

 How often should I replace my faucet?